getkeops/keops/pykeops/tutorials/README.txt

 Tutorials, applications
 =========================

-These tutorials present real-life applications of the :mod:`pykeops.numpy` and :mod:`pykeops.torch` modules, from Gaussian processes to Optimal Transport theory and K-means clustering.
+These tutorials present real-life applications of the :mod:`pykeops.numpy <../../python/api/numpy/index.html>` and :mod:`pykeops.torch` modules, from Gaussian processes to Optimal Transport theory and K-means clustering.